quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

   fields that are logged as strings (e.g., packet numbers) MUST be logged in decimal (base-10) format.
 TODO: see issue 10

-TODO: list all possible triggers per event type
+* TODO: list all possible triggers per event type

-TODO: make it clear which events are "normal" and which are "only if you really need this" (normal = probably TRANSPORT TX/RX and RECOVERY basics and HTTP basics)
+* TODO: make it clear which events are "normal" and which are "only if you really need this" (normal = probably TRANSPORT TX/RX and RECOVERY basics and HTTP basics)

 # QUIC event definitions

+* TODO: flesh out the definitions for most of these
+* TODO: add all definitions for HTTP3 and QPACK events

 ## CONNECTIVITY

 ### CONNECTION_ATTEMPT

+TODO: specify how this works with happy eyeballs

 ### CONNECTION_NEW